The Expendables 3 (Movie Review)

 Rating:

-Pay or Nay?
-Nay.
-Overall, this isn’t a horrible movie.
+Overall, this is not a horrible movie.
 It mildly entertains and the laughs work.
-But forgive me if for my almost $20 bucks per ticket, I want something more than just mediocrity, and alas, that’s exactly what I got.
+However, for almost $20 per ticket, I want more than mediocrity, and that is exactly what I got.
+For fans of the franchise, it might be worth comparing to the original film to see how the series has evolved.

 Rated: PG-13 for violence including intense sustained gun battles and fight scenes, and for language.